hoon-GitHub/odin-weather_app/README.md

 ### Mid-Project Thoughts/Progress
 - `async` function returns a Promise object containing data within it - is there a way to directly access the data from the returned Promise object, without using another `async` function with `await` call, or `.then()`?
-- User input error handling?

 ### Post-Project Remarks
 - Learned how to add a 'loading' component while the API fetch call is running (within an `async` function, for the `await` call).
 - Also learned how to create a spinner and attach to the button.
 An object with only the top portion of the rounded border showing, and then make it to spin!
+- User input validation may need more work.
+Currently it only checks if the search string is empty (reset city to Atlanta).